fractalide/nixcrates/README.md

 ### Dependencies

-Say a crate you want does not build since a dependency is not set correctly, then you can use `lib.recursiveUpdate` in `nix-crates-index/all-carg-packages.nix` to change/extend them.
+Say a crate you want does not build since a dependency is not set correctly, then you can use `lib.recursiveUpdate` in `nix-crates-index/default.nix` to change/extend them.
 This holds also true for `pkgs` from nixpkgs!

-### Stuff needed
-* override rustfbp with a local rustfbp, this helps develop locally
-* support crates with C dependencies
-* xml-rs != xml, crate name and extern names don't match, a mapping file needs to be passed in.
-* what about build.rs files?